Invariant subsets under compact quantum group actions: Preliminaries

 Denote by $C(X)$ the $C^*$-algebra of complex-valued continuous functions on a compact Hausdorff space $X$.
 If a compact quantum group $\mathcal{G}$ acts on $B=C(X)$, then briefly we say that $\mathcal{G}$ acts on $X$.

 \begin{definition}[Definition 1.8 in ~\cite{Podles1995}] A unital $C^*$-algebra $B$ is called a \textbf{quantum homogeneous space} if $B$ admits an ergodic compact quantum group action. \end{definition} Briefly speaking, the investigation of actions of compact quantum groups on unital $C^*$-algebras is to study how compact quantum groups behave as symmetries of compact quantum spaces.
 Certainly there are many interesting examples of compact quantum group actions.
-Below we list some of them for later use. \begin{example}[Examples of compact quantum group actions] \ \begin{enumerate} \item Every compact quantum group $\A$~acts on $A$ by the coproduct $\Delta$, and $\mathscr{A}$ is the Podl\'{e}s algebra of $A$. \item The adjoint action $Ad_u$ of $(A_u(Q), \Delta_Q)$ on $M_n(\Complex)$ is given by for every $b\in M_n(\Complex)$. \item Recall that the Cuntz algebra $\mathcal{O}_n$~\cite{Cuntz1977} is the universal $C^*$-algebra generated by n($\geq 2$) isometries $S_1,S_2,...,S_n$ such that
+Below we list some of them for later use, in particular, we give two examples of compact quantum group actions on compact Hausdorff spaces. \begin{example}[Examples of compact quantum group actions] \ \begin{enumerate} \item Every compact quantum group $\A$~acts on $A$ by the coproduct $\Delta$, and $\mathscr{A}$ is the Podl\'{e}s algebra of $A$. \item The adjoint action $Ad_u$ of $(A_u(Q), \Delta_Q)$ on $M_n(\Complex)$ is given by for every $b\in M_n(\Complex)$. \item Recall that the Cuntz algebra $\mathcal{O}_n$~\cite{Cuntz1977} is the universal $C^*$-algebra generated by n($\geq 2$) isometries $S_1,S_2,...,S_n$ such that